 10-09-1940 – 12-08-1980 John Lennon – Born in Liverpool, England.
 He was an English singer, songwriter, and activist, as well as founder of the Beatles.
 His most famous post-Beatle song is Imagine.
 In 1963, Lennon and manager Brian Epstein (who was gay) vacationed in Spain together.
 When he was later questioned about it, Lennon said, “Well, it was almost a love affair, but not quite.
 It was never consummated.
 But it was a pretty intense relationship.
 It was my first experience with a homosexual that I was conscious was a homosexual.”
 According to Yoko Ono, “I think he had a desire to [have sex with other men], but I think he was too inhibited.
 No, not inhibited.
 He said, ‘I don’t mind if there’s an incredibly attractive guy.’”
 Ono said: “I used to say to him, ‘I think you’re a closet fag, you know.’
 Because after we started to live together, John would say to me, ‘Do you know why I like you?
 Because you look like a bloke in drag.
 You’re like a mate.’”
 Whether Lennon was straight or bisexual we’ll never know.
 For sure he was a supporter of LGBT rights.
 In 1973, John Lennon contributed a limerick to Len Richmond’s The Gay Liberation Book.
 “Why make it sad to be gay?
 Doing your thing is okay.
 Our body’s our own, so leave us alone, and play with yourself today.”

 10-09-1944 Nona Hendryx – Born in Trenton, New Jersey.
-She is an American vocalist, record producer, songwriter, musician, author and actress.
-Member of the group Labelle, who had a hit with Lady Marmalade.
+She is an American vocalist, record producer, songwriter, musician, author, and actress.
+Member of the group Labelle, they had a hit with Lady Marmalade.
 In 2001 she discussed her bisexuality in an interview with The Advocate.
 She was one of the first artist to agree to perform at the NYC Gay Men’s Health Crisis Dance-a-thon created to raise funds to support people living with HIV/AIDS.
 In 2008 she joined Cyndi Lauper on her True Colors Tour, raising awareness of discrimination and the LGBT community.

 10-09-1830 – 02-21-1908 Harriet Hosmer – Born in Watertown, Massachusetts.
 She was a neoclassical sculptor, considered the most distinguished female sculptor in America during the 19th century.
 Hosmer discovered a process for turning limestone into marble.
 From 1853 to 1860, she lived in Rome where she studied with Welsh sculptor John Gibson.
 While in Rome, she had an affair with English writer Matilda Hays.
 For twenty-five years she had a relationship with Lady Ashburton.
 Hosmer died in her hometown in 1908.

 10-09-1840 – 08-14-1905 Simeon Solomon – Born into a prominent Jewish family in London, England.
 He was an English Pre-Raphaelite noted for his painting of Jewish life and same-sex desire.
 He started painting lessons from his older brother about 1850.
 As a student at the Royal Academy Schools, he was introduced to members of the Pre-Raphaelite circle.
-His first exhibit at the Royal Academy was in 1958 and continued to 1872.
-In 1873 he was arrested in a public urinal at Stratford Place Mews, in London and charged with attempting to commit sodomy.
+His first exhibit at the Royal Academy was in 1858 and continued to 1872.
+In 1873 he was arrested in a public urinal at Stratford Place Mews, in London, and charged with attempting to commit sodomy.
 He paid a fine and didn’t serve jail time but in 1874 in Paris, he was arrested again and sentenced to three months in prison.
 After his prosecutions he no longer exhibited his work but he did achieve some celebrity among those who were also gay: Oscar Wilde, John Addington Symonds, Count Eric Stenbock, and Walter Pater all bought his paintings.
 He died from complication brought on by his alcoholism.
-Examples of his work are on permanent display at the Victoria and Albert Museum, as wll as other musems.
+Examples of his work are on permanent display at the Victoria and Albert Museum, as well as other museums.

-10-09-1975 – Brandy Clark – American country music singer-songwriter.
+10-09-1975 Brandy Clark – American country music singer-songwriter.
 Her songs have been recorded by Sheryl Crow, Miranda Lambert, The Band Perry, Reba McEntire, LeAnn Rimes, Billy Currington, Darius Rucker, and Kacey Musgraves.
 She was nominated for Best New Artist at the 2015 Grammy Awards.
-She is openly gay.
+She is an out lesbian.
 Clark said, “ I feel fortunate to be in a time where I am embraced completely as who I am and I don’t have to hide who I am in any way.
 I hope that we’ve (including Chely Wright) broken some boundaries and things are changing.
 I feel very included in the country music community.”

 10-09-1960 – 12-11-2008 Maddie Blaustein – Born in Long Island, New York.
 She was born intersex and was assigned male at birth.
 She lived as male for many years before transitioning to female.
 As an activist in the transgender community, she organized and supported the group Second Life.
-She was an American voice actress and was known for her voice-actor work for 4Kids Entertainment, DuArt Film and Video and NYAV Post.
+She was an American voice actress and was known for her voice-actor work for 4Kids Entertainment, DuArt Film and Video, and NYAV Post.
 She was also a comic book writer and artist, having worked for both Marvel Comics and Milestone Comics, and an animation director.
 Blaustein died on December 11, 2008 form an untreated stomach virus.

 10-09-1968 James Dreyfus – Born in France (place unknown) but moved to England at an early age.
 He is an English actor.
 His most known roles are on the television sitcoms The Thin Blue Line as Constable Kevin Goody, and Gimme Gimme Gimme as Tom Farrell.
-His is most recently known for his role as Reverend Roger in Mount Pleasant.
+He is most recently known for his role as Reverend Roger in Mount Pleasant.
 Dreyfus’ first television break came with the BBC comedy series Absolutely Fabulous.
 Dreyfus is openly gay.